meldridge/meldridge.github.io/posts/_posts/2019-08-18-how-to-pass-the-oscp.md

 2. Actually **read** Nikto/Dirb/nmap NSE script output
 3. Run the port scan again if you think something might have been missed

 Be aware of your network conditions and its impact on your scanning tools.
-When I did my exam attempt my round-trip time to the exam servers was over 250ms, and packet loss was a concern.
+When I did my exam, the round-trip time to the exam servers was over 250ms, and packet loss was a concern.

 Unicornscan can be set to particular PPS (packets per second) and can be configured to test each port multiple times.
 This is well worth the additional time investment: you *really* don't want a single lost packet causing a false-negative which fails you the exam.